 The Price of Testicular Cancer Treatment

-Since the treatment of testicular cancer in dogs is pretty straightforward, costs tend to range from $300 to $400 for diagnosis and under $1000 for actual treatment.
-There are always exceptions, however, especially in rare but complicated cases.
+Since the treatment of testicular cancer in dogs is pretty straightforward, costs tend to be under $500 for diagnosis and under $1000 for actual treatment.

 Prognosis for Testicular Cancer in Dogs